bomsy/snap/README.md

   `npm install -g trail`

- Go to your project folder
+## Using trail

-  `trail init` to setup trail, start tracking and taking snapshots
+ In your project, run `trail init` to setup trail, start tracking and taking snapshots

 ## API

 ## How trail works

 ## Contribute